neumino/thinky/documentation/introduction.md

 #### What are the disadvantages of using thinky?

 Nothing that I can think of.
+It is basically sugar on top of the driver.

 #### Awesome, where should I start?